Yellow Chili's

 Instructions

-• In a bowl add turmeric powder, chili powder, coriander powder, pepper, ginger garlic paste, salt, and lemon juice and mix everything well to make a masala
+• Start by making the masala.
+In a clean bowl, mix together turmeric powder, chili powder, coriander powder, pepper, ginger-garlic paste, a pinch of salt, and lemon juice.
+Stir everything until well combined.

 Preparing masala for marination